 We, the Base Team, also run retrospectives with government partners as a cohort depending on how many Fellowships are running.
 We hold these about once a month.

-Once a month for a team-wide retro, including the Base Team and all Fellows
+- Monthly team-wide retros, including the Base Team and all Fellows

-One-on-one with someone from Base Team to check in and see how things are going
+- One-on-one with our Head of Delivery + People to check in and see how things are going

 We're an open book.
-Have a look at our regular Open Nouse posts on our blog to see what's happening in our world.
-We also share updates during our Open Houses.
+Have a look at our regular Updates section on our blog to see what's happening in our world.
+We also share what's new during our Open Houses.
 Find out when they're next running here.